Introduction

 What is voluntary reporting?

-Clinicians and groups who are not currently MIPS-eligible may choose to voluntarily submit data to Medicare.
-Even though voluntary submissions won’t trigger a positive or a negative payment adjustment, they will earn category-specific feedback from CMS.
+Clinicians and groups who are not currently eligible for MIPS may choose to voluntarily submit data to Medicare.
+Even though voluntary MIPS reporters won’t earn a positive or negative payment adjustment, they will receive category-specific feedback from CMS.
 Voluntary submitters can then review that information and prepare for future program inclusion.

 To voluntarily report MIPS data, interested parties must log into their account on the Quality Payment Program website and manually mark an option indicating they wish to voluntarily report.

 Each category awards a certain number of points depending on its weight.
-At the conclusion of the scoring process, the points in each category are converted into the appropriate number of MIPS points.
+At the conclusion of the scoring process, the points in each category are converted into the appropriate number of MIPS points out of a total possible 100 MIPS points.

 Quality

-The Quality category—which essentially replaced PQRS—evaluates the quality of a provider’s or group’s care using performance measures.
+The Quality category—which essentially replaced PQRS—evaluates the quality of a MIPS participant’s care using performance measures.
 Participants select the performance measures most applicable to the care they provide from a CMS-approved list and submit them for evaluation at the conclusion of the performance year.
-Weighted at 85% of a PT’s, OT’s, or SLP’s total MIPS score, quality is the most important category that rehab therapists must report.
+Weighted at 30% of the total MIPS score (or 50% if they work in a small practice and Cost measures are reweighted), quality is the most important category that rehab therapists must report, with CMS placing emphasis on this category moving forward.

 Quality Scoring